WFLA-FM

 WFLA-FM (100.7 MHz) is a commercial radio station licensed to Midway, Florida, and serving the Tallahassee metropolitan area.
-It broadcasts a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on John Knox Road in Tallahassee.
+It broadcasts a news/talk format and is owned by iHeartMedia, Inc. The studios and offices are on John Knox Road in Tallahassee.

 WFLA-FM has an effective radiated power (ERP) of 11,500 watts.
 The transmitter is on William Reeves Road near Interstate 10 in Tallahassee.

 Programming

 Weekdays on WFLA-FM begin with a local news and interview show hosted by Preston Scott.
-The rest of the weekday schedule is nationally syndicated talk shows, mostly from co-owned Premiere Networks: The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Ramsey Show with Dave Ramsey, Ground Zero with Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+The rest of the weekday schedule is nationally syndicated talk shows, mostly from co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Ramsey Show with Dave Ramsey, Ground Zero with Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekends feature specialty shows on money, health, gardening and the outdoors, some of which are paid brokered programming.
-Syndicated weekend shows include Bill Handel on the Law, At Home with Gary Sullivan, The Tech Guy with Leo Laporte, Sunday Night Live with Bill Cunningham and Somewhere in Time with Art Bell.
+Syndicated weekend shows include Bill Handel on the Law, At Home with Gary Sullivan, Rich DeMuro on Tech, Armstrong & Getty, Sunday Night Live with Bill Cunningham and Somewhere in Time with Art Bell.
 Most hours begin with an update from Fox News Radio.